On the homotopy decomposition for the quotient of a moment-angle complex and its applications: Homotopy decomposition for quotients of moment-angle complexes

 for $I\subseteq J\in \cat K$.
 Hence, \eqref{eq:anotherexseq} defines the isomorphism $Q_d\to G^n_d/p(G_d^{I})$ of $(\cat K)$-diagrams.
 Now the desired homotopy equivalence follows by Theorem \ref{thm:quothocolim}. \end{proof}

-\begin{example} In the case of a quasitoric manifold or a small cover the homeomorphism from Corollary \ref{cor:djcon} coincides with the Davis-Januszkiewicz construction \cite{da-ja-91}.
-By relaxing the condition on $H_d\cong G_d^{m-n}$ to the condition of only finite stabilizers of the respective action on $(D^d,S^{d-1})^K$ one obtains a homotopy equivalence in Corollary \ref{cor:djcon} which follows from the homeomorphism proved for quasitoric orbifolds in \cite{po-sa-10}.
-Notice that in general the topological balls $(D^d)^I/(H_d\cap G_d^I)$ and $\Delta(I_0\supset\cdots \supset I_s)$ have different dimensions, so in general there is no obvious homeomorphism between $(D^d,S^{d-1})^K/H_d$ and $\hoc Q_d$. \end{example}
+\begin{remark} In the case of a small cover $d=1$ the homeomorphism from Corollary \ref{cor:djcon} is similar to the Davis-Januszkiewicz construction \cite{da-ja-91}, because $(D^1,pt)^K$ coincides with the cubical subdivision of the simple polytope $P\subset\R^n$, where $K=\partial P^{*}$.
+By relaxing the condition on $H_d\cong G_d^{m-n}$ to the condition of only finite stabilizers of the respective action on $(D^d,S^{d-1})^K$ one obtains the homeomorphism similar to the one that was proved for quasitoric orbifolds in \cite{po-sa-10}.
+For general partial quotients a similar homeomorphism was proved in \cite{fr-10}, \cite{fr-21} (also see \cite{ba-be-co-hi-17}).
+Notice that the homeomorphism from Corollary \ref{cor:djcon} is in general different from the Davis-Januszkiewicz construction \cite{da-ja-91}.
+For a partial quotient the natural projection of orbit spaces